-The MGA uses a variety of ways to actively encourage public participation, as outlined in its Communication and Engagement Plan (Appendix 2-A).
+The MGA uses a variety of ways to actively encourage public participation, as outlined in its Communication and Engagement Plan (Appendix A2-A).
+Error!
+Reference source not found. provides a summary of the2-A).
 MGA's Communication and Engagement Plan was approved by the MGA Board at its September 21, 2017 meeting and posted to the MGA website shortly thereafter.
 Table 2-2 provides a summary of public engagement opportunities.